dataprofessor/streamlit-for-llm/content/Project-4.md

 ## What are we building?

-In this project, we're going to build a chatbot in Python using Streamlit for the frontend and the open source Llama 2 LLM model from Meta in the backend.
+In this project, we're going to build a coding chatbot in Python using Streamlit for the frontend and the open source Code Llama LLM model from Meta in the backend.

 <p align="center">
    <img src="../img/project-2-demo-app.png" width="65%">